ibm-cloud-docs/codeengine/at-events.md

 - The update event does not include the original value; it includes only the new value that is provided in request body.
 To find the original value, you can run read action before you run the update action.
 - The `requestData` field includes request body and verb of action.
 - The `responseData` field includes response body of action.
-- For some actions, for example `codeengine.pods.list` or `codeengine.pods.get` actions, the event length may exceed 16 K. If this event length occurs,  the `responseData` field is set to `Information about the action is not included for performance and size reasons.`
+- For some actions, for example `codeengine.pods.list` or `codeengine.pods.get` actions, the event length might exceed 16 K. If this event length occurs,  the `responseData` field is set to `Information about the action is not included for performance and size reasons.`

 ## Viewing events
 {: #view}